 The classification of sialidosis is also complicated by the existence of a combined neuraminidase and beta-galactosidase deficiency, generally referred to as galactosialidosis (O'Brien 1989).
 A variety of studies, such as somatic cell hybridization and biochemical and genetic mapping, have clearly demonstrated that the sialidosis and galactosialidosis result from mutations of different genes and are, thus, 2 distinct disorders.

-Sialidosis must also be distinguished from sialuria, the term given to a group of patients who excrete excessive amounts of free sialic acid due to the defective feedback control of UDP-GlcNAc 2-epimerase (Thomas et al 1985; Seppala et al 1999).
+Sialidosis must also be distinguished from sialuria, the term given to a group of patients who excrete excessive amounts of free sialic acid due to the defective feedback control of UDP-GlcNAc 2-epimerase leading to hypersialylated O-glycans (Leroy et al 2001; Wopereis et al 2006).
 Finally, sialidosis patients should not be confused with those patients suffering from free sialic storage disease or Salla disease, both of which are the result of the defective transport of sialic acid across lysosomal membranes (Aula et al 2002).

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.